JordanAceto/LED-chaser-game/README.md

 How to play:
 - the LEDs scan back and forth like night-rider
-- you must hit the putton when the red LED is illuminated
+- you must hit the button when the red LED is illuminated to score points
-- if you miss, the LEDs scan faster, for a truly devious challenge!
+- if you miss, you lose a life
+- the LEDs scan faster after each button press, a truly devious challenge!
+- when you run out of lives, it shows you your score in binary

 Python source code is located in src.